 But here's a bigger problem: As you know, you shouldn't switch products without consulting your doctor to make sure the new solution is compatible with your lenses.
 Let's say that you buy a bottle of Store-brand X, bring it to your doctor, and he gives you the OK.
 You use the product, and everything is dandy.

 Next time you buy Store-brand X, it may not be the same product.
 That's because the store doesn't, of course, make its own solution.
 They buy it from a supplier.
 If a better deal comes along, they might switch suppliers — and even formulations — but still sell the revised product under the "Store-brand X" name.
 And the revised formulation may or may not be right for your eyes or your particular contact lenses.

 Once you've decided which product you'd like to try, discuss your plans with your eye doctor.
 Don't switch brands until you determine that the new brand is compatible with your other products and with your contact lenses.

 Regardless of which care regimen or brands you use, remember:

-- Throw out your contact lens case once a month, or as directed, to reduce your risk of infection.
+Throw out your contact lens case every three months to reduce your risk of infection.